sgranade/manuscriptum/README.md

 Each of your stories must be in its own folder.
 The story's title is the name of the folder.
 You can write your stories either in a single note or in a collection of notes.
 Multiple notes will be treated as individual scenes and combined with a scene break (`#`) between each one.
 To add scene breaks to an individual note, use the Markdown format for horizontal lines (`---`).

+> [!WARNING]
+> Manuscriptum tries to sort the notes in the same order as they show up in your file explorer, but it will fail if you use a plugin that lets you manually change that sort order like [Custom File Explorer sorting](https://github.com/SebastianMC/obsidian-custom-sort).

 You can turn your story into a `.docx` file in two ways:

 - Right click any note in your story folder or the story folder itself and select one of the "Save as manuscript..."
 Manuscripum commands from the context menu.